-CRITERIA Chief Executive Officer Reviewing financial and management performance Strategic planning process of management Promoting good governance and ethical conduct across the organization Risk and crisis management Monitoring internal control and compliance systems in general Upholding and supporting corporate sustainability advocacies of the Company Board of Directors Composition: Frequency of meetings Discharge of roles and responsibilities Reviewing management performance Setting strategic directions and goals Overseeing financial performance and fiduciary accountability of the Company Exercising governance roles in establishing and upholding Company's core values, strategic objectives, key policies, governance framework and systems to optimize shareholder value Board Committees Attendance and participation Ensuring the integrity of the Company's accounting and financial reporting systems, independent audit, internal audit and risk management systems Overseeing management's responsibilities in internal controls Monitoring compliance with corporate governance policies and practices Committee contribution Directors Attendance and participation in meetings Exercising duties with due diligence and reasonable care Maintaining confidentiality Acting in good faith and in the interests of the Company as a whole Promoting and upholding corporate governance best practices Leadership, roles and responsibilities Board independence and stewardship Strategic thinking Interpersonal skills Board contribution
+CRITERIA Chief Executive Officer Reviewing financial and management performance Strategic planning process of management Promoting good governance and ethical conduct across the organization Risk and crisis management Monitoring internal control and compliance systems in general Upholding and supporting corporate sustainability advocacies of the Company Board of Directors Composition: Frequency of meetings Discharge of roles and responsibilities Reviewing management performance Setting strategic directions and goals Overseeing financial performance and fiduciary accountability of the Company Exercising governance roles in establishing and upholding Company's core values, strategic objectives, key policies, governance framework and systems to optimize shareholder value

+Board Committees Attendance and participation Ensuring the integrity of the Company's accounting and financial reporting systems, independent audit, internal audit and risk management systems Overseeing management's responsibilities in internal controls Monitoring compliance with corporate governance policies and practices Committee contribution Directors Attendance and participation in meetings Directors Attendance and participation in meetings Exercising duties with due diligence and reasonable care Maintaining confidentiality Acting in good faith and in the interests of the Company as a whole Promoting and upholding corporate governance best practices 6.
+Leadership, roles and responsibilities 7.
+Board independence and stewardship 8.
+Strategic thinking Interpersonal skills Board contribution Chief Compliance Officer Knowledge in compliance and keep abreast in regulatory developments Understand the compliance functions Duties and responsibilities Monitor and Implement compliance 5.
+Determine any compliance issues and possible solutions Chief Audit Executive Independence and objectivity Scope of internal audit function and responsibilities Internal Audit Plan - submission at least annually to the Audit Committee Reporting and monitoring - highlighting significant audit findings and recommendations findings and recommendations Chief Risk Officer Managing the Enterprise Risk Management Adequacy in authority, resources and support to fulfill his responsibility Communicating the risks and status of implementation to employees, management and to the board.
+Effective and efficient governance of significant risks and opportunities to the company.
+PROCESS >